 The Honors Program is a close-knit community of highly-motivated students and experienced faculty.

-The Honors Program at the College of Mount St. Joseph is a close-knit community of highly-motivated students and experienced faculty.
+The Honors Program at Mount St. Joseph University is a close-knit community of highly-motivated students and experienced faculty.
 Together they tailor a variety of learning experiences to fit students’ academic needs.
 We challenge you to see connections among various disciplines and to gain an integrated worldview.

 How to Apply

-To join the Honors program, all eligible students should enroll in the Honors section of IDS 100 Freshman Seminar.
+To join the Honors program, all eligible students should enroll in the Honors section of CORE 115 Common Ground.
 At the midterm point of the course, you may apply to the Honors Program.

-Honors students at the College of Mount St. Joseph can major in any offered undergraduate program.
+Honors students at Mount St. Joseph University can major in any offered undergraduate program.
 If an Honors course does not exist your study area, faculty will help you design extra work in a standard class to earn Honors credits.
 With the Mount’s small class sizes, students receive the personal attention necessary to achieve academic and personal success.

 The Honors Program welcomes traditional students who meet the following criteria: